Relewise/relewise-demos-shop-vue/README.md

 The newest and unstable release of the demo shop can be found here: https://latest--relewise-demo-shop.netlify.app/

-In order to run the demo shop you access to a dataset in Relewise.
+In order to run the demo shop you need access to a dataset in Relewise.

 ## Development setup